5 Common California Medical Malpractice Claims

 Misdiagnosis or Delayed Diagnosis Claims

 When a healthcare professional gives a patient the incorrect diagnosis for an illness, condition, or disease, it is called a misdiagnosis.
 A doctor may fail to recognize symptoms, prescribe medical tests, request further information, or refer the patient to a specialist, causing them to come to the wrong conclusion about your condition.
-This also means that if your ailment had been identified earlier, you might have had access to better treatment options.
+This also means if your ailment had been identified earlier, you might have had access to better treatment options.

 Prescription Medication Error Claims